dingshaohua-com/taro-swiper-week/README-en.md

 | value        | init value                     | string   | 今天 |
 | hideNickname | hide nickname, such as yesterday、 tomorrow | boolean  | true |
 | onChange     | date selection callback              | function(value) | - |

+## 🤝 thanks
+If this project is helpful to you, please click a Star